ChessWorld.net - Play Online Chess

 What is the best response to the Sicilian Defense?

-Difficulty and practicality
+Difficulty and learning

 Is the Sicilian Defense good for beginners?